pharnb/Excel/README.md

-Homework files for VBA Scripting assignment
+Homework files for Excel assignment